aknip/f7-template/README.md

 - commit changes to git with: git cmp "Long commit message goes here"

+## How to build and deploy to server
+- gulp build
+- gulp deploy

 ## How it works:
 - All source files are in /src
 - npm run watch: runs webpack dev server, which compiles js into dev/js-bundled/